baobabyoo/baobabyoo.github.io/pages/for_students.md

 ### To my students
 (or those who are interested in joining my group)

+First of all, there are people who choose to staying in the academic field because *they do not want to interact with any human being*.
+I acknowledge that this is part of the diversity and I fully respect their life style.

+However, I try to maintain an inclusive and cooperative working style.
+Due to the interdisciplinary nature of our works, we are exposed to an extremely wide range of knowledge/skills/technology, and it is unlikely for one Master's or Ph.D. student to be fluent at all of them.
+Therefore, being cooperative would be extremely critical for you to become successful in my group.
+For those who prefer not to be socialized, please consider other supervisor (there are supervisors who welcome such kinds of students).

 #### Useful General Information
+A minimal skill set you need would be: Linux operation system, LaTEX, one programming language (e.g., Python), general physics, and general communication skills in English (reading/writing/speaking/listening).
+I do not expect you know all these at the beginning.
+But you need to be mentally prepared to pick up the first three shortly, and develop the English communication skills as time goes by.

 - **Proposal deadlines**
     1. *Submillimeter Array (SMA):* mid March and September.
 More in [SMAOC](http://sma1.sma.hawaii.edu/proposing.html).
     2. *Karl G. Jansky Very Large Array (JVLA):* Feb./Aug.
 01 every year.
 More in [My NRAO](https://my.nrao.edu/) (please register an account).